-What should company owners know about bookkeeping?
+What should limited company owners know about bookkeeping?

 In this article, we look at everything to do with bookkeeping: from the basics to the regular bookkeeping tasks which you are likely to become familiar with.